sparrowcode/PermissionsKit/README.md

     <img src="https://github.com/ivanvorobei/SPPermissions/blob/master/Assets/Permissions/Speech.svg" width="105">
 </p>

-For check state of any permission, call enum `SPPermission`:
+To check the state of any permission, call enum `SPPermission`:

 ```swift
 let state = SPPermission.calendar.isAuthorized
 ```

-Also available func `isDenied`.
-This return false, if permission not requested before.
+Also available is the func `isDenied`.
+This returns false if the permission has not been requested before.

 ## DataSource & Delegate

-You have one method for pass data for each permission.
-If you return `nil`, using default parametrs.
+You have one method to pass data for each permission.
+If you return `nil`, SPPermissions will use the default parametrs.

 ```swift
 func data(for permission: SPPermission) -> SPPermissionData? {
     return nil
 }
 ```
-If you don't want show alert if permission denied, set `showAlertOpenSettingsWhenPermissionDenied` to false:
+If you don't want show alert if a permission is denied, set `showAlertOpenSettingsWhenPermissionDenied` to false:

 ```swift
 let notificationData = SPPermissionData(name: "Notification", description: "Remind about new orders for your account.", image: nil, allowTitle: "Allow", allowedTitle: "Allowed")
 notificationData.showAlertOpenSettingsWhenPermissionDenied = false
 ```

-If you want show this alert, need configure texts:
+If you want show this alert, you need to configure the texts strings:

 ```swift
 notificationData.alertOpenSettingsDeniedPermissionTitle = "Notifiaction denied"